 - Advertising on print in newspapers, magazines, ads, and more

-A full-service agent can afford all of these services with their typical commission.
+A full-service real estate agent can afford all of these services with their typical commission.
 Once you start negotiating a lower commission, your agent should be up-front with you and discuss which services they may no longer be able to afford.
 But not only are they your marketing expert and holding open houses on your behalf, they are also going to be your negotiator, the one who connects you with other industry professionals if you need them, do all the paperwork, and guide you through the market.

 As a buyer, you’re paying for your REALTOR® to professionally represent you and prove to sellers your offer is the one to accept.
 But it’s hard making an offer without a REALTOR® who can clearly explain to you fair prices, show you available inventory (and possibly homes that have yet to hit the market), and negotiate a great price for you.
 They will also be an extra set of eyes during tours of the home and point out problem areas you may have missed otherwise.
 They also look after the paperwork and thoroughly go over each and every step with you, which is particularly important if you are first-time buyers who are unsure how the whole process works and what certain real estate definitions mean.

-During the interview stage when you’re interviewing a few different agents to see who you’d like to work with, ask them then what they’d be willing to offer and what services may no longer be available should they accept a lower commission.
+During the interview stage when you’re interviewing a few different real estate agents to see who you’d like to work with, ask them then what they’d be willing to offer and what services may no longer be available should they accept a lower commission.

 If the market in your neighbourhood is really hot, your REALTOR® may be more willing to lower their commission, mainly because your home may sell very quickly.
-If you are using the same agent to both buy and sell, they are likely to lower their commission then too, especially if the market value of your home is quite high.
+If you are using the same real estate agent to both buy and sell, they are likely to lower their commission then too, especially if the market value of your home is quite high.